AlexArms/AlexArms/README.md

 ### Hey There 👋

 I recently decided to pursue software engineering as a career path, so here I am.
 I started with a couple bootcamp's basic prep courses, and some miscellaneous Youtube videos.
-I ended up going through one of the bootcamps (Hack Reactor) and am now looking for my first development role!
+I ended up going through one of the bootcampsm, and have now been in the field for a little over a year as of January 2023.

-The primary technologies I am comfortable with can be found down in the technologies section, but I've also got some expeirence with these...
+The primary technologies and languages I am comfortable with are...
+- React / NextJS
+- JavaScript / TypeScript
+- Node / Express
+- HTML and CSS
+- SCSS
-- MySQL
+- styled components
 - MongoDB / Mongoose
+- Postman
+- Robo3T
+- Heroku
+- AWS S3

+But I've also got some expeirence with these!
+- Python (algorithm problems and a couple commands in the terminal)
+- Go (debugged a Golang microservice once, would like to learn more)
+- SQL
 - Docker
-- AWS EC2s
 - Artillery.io
 - Webpack
 - Babel
-- TypeScript
-- SCSS
-- styled components

 <!--
 **AlexArms/AlexArms** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.